Treatments and drugsBy Mayo Clinic Staff

-Beware of mental health providers who promote these methods.
+Beware of mental health providers who promote unorthodox or extreme methods.
 Some offer research as evidence to support their techniques, but none has been published in reputable medical or mental health journals.

 If you're considering any kind of unconventional treatment, talk to your child's psychiatrist first to make sure it's legitimate and not harmful.

 - Reactive attachment disorder of infancy or early childhood.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed June 9, 2011.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed April 9, 2014.

 - Boris NW, et al. Practice parameter for the assessment and treatment of children and adolescents with reactive attachment disorder of infancy and early childhood.
-American Academy of Child and Adolescent Psychiatry. http://aacap.browsermedia.com/galleries/PracticeParameters/rad.pdf.
-Accessed June 9, 2011.
+Journal of the American Academy of Child and Adolescent Psychiatry.
+2005;44:1206.

-- Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
-Association for Treatment and Training in the Attachment of Children. http://www.attach.org/apsac.htm.
-Accessed June 9, 2011.
+- Chaffin M, et al. Report of the APSAC task force on attachment therapy, reactive attachment disorder, and attachment problems.
+Child Maltreatment.
+2006;11:76.

 - Position statement on reactive attachment disorder.
 American Psychiatric Association. http://www.psych.org/advocacy--newsroom/position-statements.
 Accessed April 9, 2014.